Capital Gains Tax on Real Estate in India: LTCG Rate, Exemptions & Calculation Guide

 Beyond the basic exemptions, here are some strategic approaches to managing property capital gains tax:

-1. Hold Properties for Long-Term
+1. Hold Properties for at Least 24 Months

 2. Reinvest in Real Estate